Commas in the relative_path field of the PULP_MANIFEST cause a validation error when that manifest is used as the target of a pulp_file remote

 %2C which allowed the PULP_MANIFEST to successfully be validated and files to be synced but then prevented files from being downloaded from the sync'd repository due to how the file distribution serves file artifacts.

-#1 Updated by ajsween about 2 months ago
+Updated by ajsween over 1 year ago

 I should add that I am not syncing from an external pulp server.
 I am generating a PULP_MANIFEST from a json document in a FreeBSD repository and then presenting that manifest via a proxy response rewrite so that pulp can sync the files on a remote target even though it does not have the PULP_MANIFEST document in it's directory.
 However, pulp presents files that had commas in their relative_path encoded within the PULP_MANIFEST via their original unencoded filenames resulting in any attempts to download via the distribution link to fail.